michaelvdh84/EPNMonitoring/README.md

 - **Device Monitoring:** Verifies presence of specified hardware devices at set intervals.
 - **Port Tests:** Tests connectivity to specified ports on configured servers.
 - **Kiosk User Monitoring:** Checks for the presence of configured kiosk user accounts.
-- **Default Printer Monitoring:** Ensures the default printer is set and can force the setting if required.
+ - **Printer Monitoring:** Verifies that a printer matching a configurable wildcard is online, can remove offline matches, and optionally sets it as the default printer.
 - **Verbose Logging:** Configurable logging to local file and Application Insights, with verbosity options for each.
 - **Local Log Management:** Maintains a local log file with autoclean and maximum size options.
 - **Update Log File:** Records Windows update logs to a specified file.